muggin/dl-notes/notes/sum-long-seq.md

 #### Other notes
 - Data-driven information extraction might work better than TF-IDF and other tested algorithms
-- Questions for human evaluators: Grammaticality, Redundancy, Referential clarity, Focus, Structure, and Coherene.
+- Questions for human evaluators: Grammaticality, Redundancy, Referential clarity, Focus, Structure, and Coherence